Sterling Silver Cremation Jewelry

 Our Brilliant Collection of Silver Cremation Jewelry for Ashes

+Remember your loved one for a lifetime with a unique and brilliant piece of sterling silver cremation jewelry.
 When you want a piece of jewelry that truly impresses and has a classic, timeless look, a sterling silver cremation necklace is the perfect tribute to your loved one.

 What is sterling silver cremation jewelry?

-A piece of cremation jewelry that is made of at least 92.5% silver that allows you to place a small amount of your loved one's ashes inside the necklace receptacle using a small funnel (included with purchase).
+A piece of cremation jewelry that is made of at least 92.5% silver that allows you to place a small amount of your loved one's ashes inside the necklace compartment using a small funnel (included with purchase).

 What are the different types of sterling silver cremation jewelry?

 Sterling silver is best known for its luster, brilliance and versatility.
-While always looking amazing, it also comes in a large number of sizes and shapes.
+While always looking sleek, it also comes in a large number of sizes and shapes.
 Whether you are in the mood for hearts, animals, wings or angels, we have you covered.
 This special type of cremation necklace is perfect for those looking for a classic look that is steeped in brilliance.

 What is the best way to care for sterling silver cremation jewelry?